Last revised August, 31, 2021

 3. Main text

-Organize the manuscript into four main headings: Introduction, Methods, Results, Discussion, and Conclusion.
+Organize the manuscript into four main headings: Introduction, Methods, Results, and Discussion.
 Abbreviations should be minimized.
 When necessary, spell out the full term the first time it appears in the text, add the abbreviation in parentheses, and use the abbreviation thereafter.

 - Introduction: The purpose of the investigation, relevant background information, reviews of previous research, and research questions and hypotheses should be described.

-- Methods: The research plan, subjects, and the measures used should be described, in that order.
+- Methods: The research plan, subjects, and the measures used should be described, in that order (If the manuscript is in English and has an IRB approval number, indicate in the first line of the methods section that IRB has reviewed it.).
 Methods of statistical analysis and criteria for statistical significance should be described.
 When using more sophisticated statistical methods, specify the statistical package, version number, and nondefault options used.

 - Results: The results should be presented in logical sequence in the text, tables, and figures.
 The text may not repeat all the data in the tables or figures, but describe important points and trends.

-- Discussion and conclusion: The results of research should be interpreted for readers.
+- Discussion: The results of research should be interpreted for readers.
 The contents of the introduction or results should not be simply repeated.
 Rather, new and important findings should be emphasized.
 The meaning of the observed opinion, along with its limits, should be explained, and within the limits of the research results, the conclusion should be connected to the purpose of the research.

 All contributors who do not meet the criteria for authorship should be listed.
 Persons who have contributed intellectually to the paper but whose contributions do not justify authorship may be named.
 Examples of those who might be acknowledged include a person who provided purely technical help, writing assistance, or a department chair who provided only general support.
 Authors should disclose whether they had any writing assistance and identify the entity that paid for this assistance.
 All sources of funding applicable to the study should be stated here explicitly.